CesiumGS/3d-tiles/Styling/README.md

 }
 ```

-## Point Cloud
+## Point cloud

-A [Point Cloud](../TileFormats/PointCloud/README.md) is a collection of points that may be styled like other features.
+A [point cloud](../TileFormats/PointCloud/README.md) is a collection of points that may be styled like other features.
 In addition to evaluating a point's `color` and `show` properties, a point cloud style may evaluate `pointSize`, or the size of each point in pixels.
 The default `pointSize` is `1.0`.
 ```json
 {
     "color" : "color('red')",